kmcroft13/box-templates/README.md

 Allows the app to have different behavior depending on the environment (ie. if you have a test folder in Box you want to use for the Dev environment)
 ####Orion
-The `orion-cli` section refers to the Orion scaffolding and dev tools that are packaged with this app Profile can be either "es6" or "coffee" depending on whether you want to use traditional javascript or coffee script files (I prefer coffee script)
-Visit the [Orion-CLI GitHub](https://github.com/matteodem/orion-cli) for more info
+The `orion-cli` section refers to the Orion scaffolding and dev tools that are packaged with this app Profile can be either "es6" or "coffee" depending on whether you want to use traditional javascript or coffee script files Visit the [Orion-CLI GitHub](https://github.com/matteodem/orion-cli) for more info
 ####Service Configurations
 This is where you put the API keys and secrets of any apps you want to integrate with.
 Each additional integration should be a child object of `serviceConfigurations`.
 In this case, we only have Box so we take the client ID and secret from the Box app page and put them here.